 Utah Admin.
 Code R315-264-15 - General Facility Standards - General Inspection Requirements

-(a) The owner or operator shall inspect his
+(a) The owner or operator shall inspect their

 facility for malfunctions and deterioration, operator errors, and discharges

-which may be causing-or may lead to-release of hazardous waste constituents to
+that may be causing, or may lead to, release of hazardous waste constituents to

 the environment or a threat to human health.
 The owner or operator shall